-A new model created by the TWDB, the Llano Uplift Region GAM version 1.01, was recently completed.
+The Llano Uplift Region GAM version 1.01, was recently completed.
 At the time of this writing, very few GAM runs have been simulated as a result of the recent timing of the model completion and adoption of DFCs.
 In the future GMA 8 will study and assess the accuracy of the DFCs and MAG within the new GAM.

-The District selected the maintenance of the saturated thickness for the Llano Uplift aquifers during the 2010-2070 planning cycle as the preferred desired future condition.
+GMA 8 selected the management conditions that were reflective of average feet of drawdown between January 1, 2020 and December 31, 2080 for each of the Llano Uplift aquifers.
 The District will continue to use the new model and will input newly collected data to refine the management conditions as it becomes available.